-Impending release of Arizona election audit results puts state’s AG on the spot
+Impending release of election audit results puts Arizona AG on the spot

 The attorney general is keeping an open mind, said Brnovich campaign spokeswoman Joanna Duka.

-“Mark Brnovic is prepared to take the appropriate legal action upon seeing the results of the Arizona audit,” she said.
+“Mark Brnovich is prepared to take the appropriate legal action upon seeing the results of the Arizona audit,” she said.

 The audit is the most prominent of the 2020 after-action reports and has been dogged by controversies, including the amount of time it has taken, battles over access to data and use of the Cyber Ninjas firm to lead the review.